Rantanen, Grubauer lead Avalanche to 3-0 win over Senators

 In a fast-paced first period, the Avalanche scored late after settling a little score early.

-With 41 seconds remaining, Rantanen knocked in his 18th goal of the season.
+Rantanen knocked in his 18th goal of the season with 41 seconds remaining in the period.

 Colorado center Nazem Kadri will be sidelined indefinitely due to a lower-body injury.
 Kadri was hurt Sunday at Minnesota.
 Coach Jared Bednar said after the morning skate that Kadri will be out ”weeks, not days.”